Continuous Record Asymptotics for Change-Points Models: Asymptotic Distribution under a Continuous Record

 \end{thm} Note the differences between the results in Theorem \ref{Theorem 1} and in Proposition \ref{Prop.
 Slow Time Scale}.
-First, on the fast time scale, $\widehat{\lambda}_{b,\pi}$ behaves as an inconsistent estimator for $\lambda_{0}$---this is similar to the estimator of \citet{elliott/mueller:07}.
+First, on the fast time scale, $\widehat{\lambda}_{b,\pi}$ behaves as an inconsistent estimator for $\lambda_{0}$ for $N$ fixed, but it is consistent as $N\rightarrow\infty$.
 On the original time scale $\widehat{\lambda}_{b}$ is not only consistent for $\lambda_{0}$ but it also enjoys a similar asymptotic distribution as in \citet{bai:97RES}.
-Second, the asymptotic distribution of $\widehat{\lambda}_{b,\pi}$ depends on the span of the data and consequently on the trimming $\pi.$ The result in Proposition \ref{Prop.
+Second, the asymptotic distribution of $\widehat{\lambda}_{b,\pi}$ depends on the span of the data and consequently on the trimming $\pi.$ Proposition \ref{Prop.
 Slow Time Scale}, in contrast, suggests that the span, the trimming and the location of the break are irrelevant for the limiting behavior of the estimator.
 This intuitively follows from the fact that under the original time scale the break date estimator is consistent.
-We will show in the next section that indeed the span of the data and the location of the break influence the finite-sample properties of the least-squares estimator.
-Consequently, Theorem \ref{Theorem 1} provides a more useful approximation.\footnote{Further work will report on formalizing the complex relationships between the sampling frequency, sample size, span of the data and shift magnitude.
-We can show that $\widehat{T}_{b}$ is itself consistent if the shift is large, i.e., $\delta\rightarrow\infty$, even if the sample size and the sampling frequency are fixed.}
+We will show that indeed the span of the data and the location of the break influence the finite-sample properties of the least-squares estimator, and that Theorem \ref{Theorem 1} provides a more useful approximation.
+An important implication of Theorem \ref{Theorem 1} is that the precision of the estimator depends more on the span $N$ than to the number of observations $T$.